Skip to main content

 • Ghrelin Mimetics (GHRPs) ∞ This group, including peptides like Ipamorelin and Hexarelin, mimics another natural hormone called ghrelin.
 Ghrelin also stimulates the pituitary to release GH, but through a different receptor (the GHS-R).
 Additionally, these peptides can suppress somatostatin, a hormone that normally inhibits GH release.
 This dual action provides a powerful, secondary signal for GH secretion.

 By leveraging these natural pathways, these protocols aim to rejuvenate the GH/IGF-1 axis.
-The influence on and is a direct consequence of restoring this fundamental biological process.
+The influence on body composition and athletic performance is a direct consequence of restoring this fundamental biological process.
 The objective is to shift the body’s metabolic preference toward building lean tissue and burning fat, enhancing recovery, and supporting the physiological resilience required for peak physical output.

 Intermediate